-What better way to celebrate the ending of warm summer weather than with a picnic?
-These two recipes lend themselves well to outside adventures: whether you find yourself camping, beaching, hiking, or just enjoying a snack by the sea, these treats are sure to enhance the adventure.
+These two recipes lend themselves well to outside adventures, whether you find yourself camping, beaching, hiking, or just enjoying a snack by the sea this summer season, these treats are sure to enhance the adventure.

 Caramelized Onion Hummus